-- The applicant must be currently employed with a fire department and have at least six months' experience, and - The applicant must submit a résumé and all supporting documentation to the program coordinator for evaluation, and - The applicant must submit a letter from the Chief Administrator of the employing agency attesting to the information contained in the applicant's resumé and supporting documentation, regarding the prerequisites and criteria required by this policy, and - 4.
+- 1. The applicant must be currently employed with an EMS / fire department and have at least six months' experience, and - 2.
+The applicant must submit a résumé and all supporting documentation to the program coordinator for evaluation, and - 3.
+The applicant must submit a letter from the Chief Administrator of the employing agency attesting to the information contained in the applicant's resumé and supporting documentation, regarding the prerequisites and criteria required by this policy, and - 4.
 The applicant must pay all fees required by the College.